 Prior to joining the MTI team, Emily served as the Finance Director at Biodiversity Research Institute in Portland; the Principal Financial Officer of the Portland, Maine Police Department; and the Communications and Volunteer Coordinator for MSAD 51.
 She lives in North Yarmouth with her husband, children, and three large dogs.

-April joined MTI as Office Manager in June of 2014.
+April joined MTI as Office Manager in July of 2014 and was promoted to Lending and Grant Associate in October, 2016.
 She had worked in similar capacities for the University of Western Ontario and the University of New Mexico prior to moving to Maine in 2012.

 April earned a Bachelor of Science degree in Business from the University of Phoenix in 2004.
 She resides in Brunswick with her husband and two children.